-Niles Steel Tank offers Ultonium II, a premium glass lining for pipe and fittings applications allowing process temperatures to 350 degrees F. Ultonium II glass is Cobalt blue, formulated with special bonding agents to be amenable to both steel and ductile iron, developing a strong chemical bond between the glass and substrate during the fusing operation.
-Ultonium II is a multi-coat system achieving a finished thickness of 12 mils nominal, and is inspected both visually and by spark test to ensure that the glass is free of pin holes crazing and scaling that would substantially expose the metal surface.
-Multiple layers of Ultonium II can be applied for additional wear and protection.
+Ultonium® II is a multi-coat system achieving a finished thickness of 12 mils nominal.
+It is inspected visually and by spark test to ensure that the glass lining is free of pin holes crazing and scaling that would substantially expose the metal surface.
+Multiple layers of Ultonium® II can be applied for additional wear and protection.

 - Warpage: During firing and after removal from the furnace, all piping will be supported to minimize the effects of warp age / deflection.
 As support does not control the expansion / contraction of the metal, the following parameters apply to the finished product.
 Applying a plum line from the pipe O.D. © the back of the flange on each end, the maximum deflection from plum will be as follows: Pipe from 1’0″ to 9’11” – 1/4″ Pipe from 10’0″ to 13’11” – 5/16″

 - Ultonium® II will have a hardness of at least 5.0 on the Mohs Scale, and a density of approximately 2.5 grams / cubic centimeter, as measured by ASTM designation D-792.

 - Flanging of pipe and fittings will be accomplished by ASME certified welders and will conform to ASME accepted welding procedures.
 Connections will be std.
 150 lb. slip-on or weld neck flanges, or machined stub ends, with 150 lb. class forged steel split back-up flanges.

 - Bolt holes not aligned

 - Non sealing joints